 What is the efficiency of a TESS?

-The electrical efficiency of the industrial TESS-IND modules will be dependent on the application, with units capable of 15 – 40% depending on the thermal energy requirements.
+The efficiencies of the industrial TESS modules will be dependent on the application, with units capable of 15 – 40% electrical and the balance as heat up to 85% depending on the thermal energy requirements.
 Energy usage in industrial sites reportedly averages 33% electrical and 66% heat in the form of steam or water.

-The TESS-GRID devices will aim for the 57% electrical efficiency of advanced power stations, but will be colocated where possible with heat consumers, like greenhouse food producers or process industries, for CHP efficiencies of up to 80%.
+The largest TESS-GRID devices will target ratings of 44% electrical efficiency, and will be co-located where possible with heat consumers, such as greenhouse food producers or process industries, for CHP efficiencies of up to 85%.

-The prototype has achieved an electrical efficiency of 31% of the energy recovery device and over 80% CHP efficiency.
+The prototype built in 2016 has achieved an 80% CHP efficiency and electrical efficiency of 31% of the energy recovery device.

 How long can energy be stored?